• Skip to primary navigation

 Nicholas Heinrich-Barna

-I am a double major in Petroleum and Computer Engineering with a minor in Cyber Security.
-I am interested in a wide array of topics including machine learning and hardware security but am currently focusing on fuzzing.
+Nicholas Heinrich-Barna is a double major in Petroleum and Computer Engineering with a minor in Cyber Security.
+He is interested in a wide array of topics including machine learning and hardware security but is currently focusing on fuzzing.

 Nathan Nguyen